pkivolowitz/CSC4730-Fall-2023/projects/warmups/getopt/README.md

 Your screenshot should show:

-* your name.
+* your name printed by the program.

 * the above two options in use.

-* And, it should show a
-second invocation demonstrating the `-h` option to include help for the two new options.
+* And, it should show a second invocation demonstrating the `-h` option to include help for the two new options.

 You can make use of the provided `makefile` to build the program.

 The program must be built in WSL on Windows or in the terminal on the Mac.

 Submit the screenshot as a `jpg` file to Schoology.

+## Work rules

+This project is done SOLO.
+No partners.